cdoremus/MyNotes/Spanish Notes.md

 - Attached to a gerund (ing word): comiendo (eating) becomes comiendola (eating it)
 - Attached to an affirmative command: hazlo (Do it) or hágalo ([you (formal:usted)]do it)
-- Before a conjugated verb: put the pronoun before the verb: lo hago (I do it) Él los quiere ver (He wants to see it) Don't use a direct object pronoun with a preposition.
-DO NOT do this:
+- Before a conjugated verb: put the pronoun before the verb: lo hago (I do it) Él los quiere ver (He wants to see it) Don't use a direct object pronoun with a preposition. **DO NOT do this**:
 ~~para la~~ - for it/him
 ~~sobre la~~ - about it/her
 ~~en las~~ - in them